News Alert — Jeff Rense’s show airs here! Go to Bob Nichols’ article. “Nichols on the Jeff Rense Show – GI’s Brains …”

 A second source for: “Role of the olfactory receptor neurons in the direct transport of inhaled uranium to the rat brain.”
 Toxicol Lett.
 2009 Oct 8;190(1):66-73.
 Epub 2009 Jun 6.

-Posted by Bob Nichols on Oct 2 2010, With 0 Reads, Filed under Health.
+Posted by Bob Nichols on October 2, 2010, With 5749 Reads Filed under Health.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.